How to Choose a Model Portfolio Photographer in Boston — Photography Shark

 Chris McCarthy

-Professional Photographer, Photography Shark · April 9, 2026 · Updated April 11, 2026
+Professional Photographer, Photography Shark · April 9, 2026 · Updated May 23, 2026

-Choosing the right photographer for your model portfolio is the most important decision in the process.
+Choosing the right professional photographer for your model portfolio is the most important decision in the process.
 A competent portrait photographer and an experienced model portfolio photographer are not the same thing — and the difference is visible in the images.

 The Core Distinction: Portrait Photography vs. Portfolio Photography